Behavioral Interview & McKinsey PEI Guide (2026)

 |---|---|---|

 Note: Some stories can work for multiple dimensions.
-A story where you led a team initiative could demonstrate both Inclusive Leadership and Entrepreneurial Drive.
+A story where you led a team through a challenging turnaround could demonstrate both Leadership and Drive.
 Know which angle to emphasize based on the question asked.

 How should I structure my stories?